 Coming from St. Lucia, Patrick Virginie has been living in Barbados for the past 12 years.
 He arrived after his sisters sent for him and spent 11 years doing masonry work, painting, and working in other trades in Barbados.
 Yet, despite his skills in other trades, Patrick’s first love and passion had always been farming.

-Patrick Virginie, agricultural farmer of the St. Michael South East Constituency
+Patrick Virginie, an agricultural farmer of the St. Michael South East Constituency

 Patrick shares, “When I was home, that’s what I was doing.
 From a yout man, growing up, my mother showed me how to do farming.
 When I was 5-6 years old I used to go and garden with my mother, who used to tell me, “Christmas is coming, plant some yam and I will sell it for you and get a little change for you.”
 So I used to do the little garden.
 When I came here I was doing a lot of masonry, carpentry work, painting, a lot of different things.
 But my best things are farming.
 I love farming to my bone.”